Improving Place Recognition Using Dynamic Object Detection: Incorporating Dynamic Objects into Place Recognition Algorithms

 Traditional place recognition algorithms do not discriminate between observations.
 They attempt to find a match in the database for each new observation, even when these observations produce a place representation with a small number of descriptors.
 What is worse is that, as we have mentioned in this article, traditional place recognition algorithms do not take into account that despite the number of descriptors in a place representation, some of those descriptors may be generated from dynamic objects, hence misrepresenting the place in question.
 Having bad quality place representations in the database increases its size and makes the system inefficient.
-Let us discuss next some examples of how the notion of a valid place representation may help a system overcome the limitations of traditional approaches, making the place recognition system more efficient.
+To the best of our knowledge, we are the first to introduce the concept of a valid place representation, and use it to discriminate observations based on the quality of the detected features.